People

 Assiata is assessing the fate and behaviour, as weel as the environmental and health impact of chemicals used for gold extraction.
 She focuses her study on the mines situated in the region of Hiré (Southern Ivory Cost).
 See « mine d’or ou mine de malheur«

-Marco’s project focus on protecting a groundwater catchment in Grandvillard, a strategic site for EauSud SA’s water supply.
-His work involves an evaluation of the environmental risks and land-use conflicts by creating a GIS-based mapping of sensitive areas.
-It also aims in prioritizing actions to address these risks.
-He should also propose a participatory approach with different stakeholders such as agricultural and industrial operators as well as local authorities, to support the development of collaborative and sustainable solutions for groundwater protection.
+Marco is working on a Master’s project focused on protecting the groundwater catchments in Grandvillard, a strategic site for EauSud SA’s water supply.
+His work involves evaluating environmental risks and land-use conflicts by creating a GIS-based mapping of sensitive areas and prioritizing actions to address these risks.
+He will also take part in the participatory approach by collaborating with stakeholders, including agricultural and industrial operators as well as local authorities, to support the development of collaborative and sustainable solutions for groundwater protection.